West Herts Homes transfer

 What will I have to do if I need a repair?

-If the transfer goes ahead, we will pick up any outstanding repairs that West Herts Homes has been unable to complete, and we will provide more information on how to request new repairs from us.
+We will pick up any outstanding repairs that West Herts Homes has been unable to complete.

 For more information on our repairs service, see here: Repairs